GPTinf/bypass-gptzero/README.md

 # Final Thoughts

-GPTinf is an amazing tool to anyone who wants to guarantee that their messages stay unseen by text recognition tools.
-It is simple to utilize, quick, and successful, and best of all, it is absolutely free.
-If you want to protect your messages from being found, make sure to try GPTinf!
+GPTinf is an amazing tool to anyone who wants to guarantee that their text stay unseen by AI recognition tools.
+It is simple to utilize, quick, and successful.
+If you want to protect your messages, essay, emails, or articles from being found as AI-written, make sure to try GPTinf!

-# This text was written by chatGPT
+### This text was written by chatGPT